WRF-Chem-Polar/WRF-infra/doc/style-guides/bash.md

 Rationale:

-- save our pinkie fingers some needless strain.
+- Save our pinkie fingers some needless strain.
-- use the same convention we use for Python code.
+- The same convention is used for Python code in this repository, so things will look consistent.

 ## Quotes